 So what do you do instead?
 What we’re seeing is you essentially fight fire with fire.
 You see ‘Best X’ roundups — even from first parties — ranking for a lot of those things.” — Ross Hudgens, Founder & CEO at Siege Media

 These “Best X” roundup posts feature your product compared to other competitors, ideally showing yourself as the best in a particular niche.
-Take a look at this “Best Issue Tracking Software” article from Zendesk as an example, which is currently ranking #1 for the keyword “best issue tracking software.”
+Take a look at this “Best Issue Tracking Software” article from Zendesk.
+It consistently ranks on the first page for the keyword “best issue tracking software.”

 Best "X" roundups as a SaaS marketing strategy